Azure/alz-monitor/docs/wiki/PolicyInitiatives.md

 ## Management initiative

 This initiative is intended for assignment of policies relevant to management components in ALZ.
-With the guidance provided in [How to consume the IP contained in this repo](https://github.com/Azure/alz-monitor/wiki/ConsumerGuide), this will assign to the alz-platform-management group structure in the ALZ reference architecture.
+With the guidance provided in [Deployment Guide](https://github.com/Azure/alz-monitor/wiki/DeploymentGuide), this will assign to the alz-platform-management group structure in the ALZ reference architecture.
 For details on which policies are included in the initiative as well as what the default enablement state of the policy is, please refer to the below table.

 | **Policy Name** | **Path to policy json file** | **Policy default effect** |
 |----------|----------|----------|